Art Expressions

 Materials

-• A sheet of plain white or cream paper (any size)
+• A sheet of white or soft gray paper

 Steps